thatpigeonguy/sacre-pagina/content/saints/st-joseph.md

 ## Life

-Saint Joseph, the husband of the Blessed Virgin Mary and the foster-father of Jesus Christ, is honored as the **Patron of the Universal Church**.
+Saint Joseph, the husband of the Blessed Virgin Mary and the foster-father of Jesus Christ, is honored as the Patron of the Universal Church.
 Though the Gospels record no words from him, Joseph is presented as a man of deep faith, humility, and obedience to God’s will.

 He protected the Holy Family, guiding them into Egypt to escape Herod’s persecution, and returned them safely to Nazareth.
-Tradition holds that he died in the presence of Jesus and Mary, which is why he is invoked as the **patron of a happy death**.
+Tradition holds that he died in the presence of Jesus and Mary, which is why he is invoked as the patron of a happy death.

 ---